-You often hear about “The Talk” when it comes to senior living, but it’s important not to short-change your aging parent or your family by making this just one conversation.
-Rather, the goal should be to create an open, honest dialogue where your aging parent can discuss their needs and wants for the future.
+You often hear about “The Talk” when it comes to opening the sit down conversation with an elder parent to discuss their long term care plans and needs.
+It’s important not to short-change your aging parent or your family by making this just one conversation.
+Rather, the goal should be to create an open, honest dialogue where your loved ones can discuss their needs and wants for the future.
 Here’s why.

 The Importance of Planning Ahead

 All too often the conversation about senior living first comes up after something has happened – a health scare, safety concern or perhaps a chronic condition that’s getting worse.
 Usually by that point the need is immediate which can not only limit your options in finding the right place for your aging parent, but it can also make it harder to adjust for everyone.

 Keep in mind that your parents may also have common aging fears about loss of independence, declining health, losing loved ones and being isolated and lonely in the back of their mind already – senior living is often seen as the tipping point to this.

 By talking with them before a crisis happens, you give your parent time to feel comfortable opening up to you about those fears and their wishes going forward.
 Because it’s not just about senior living in and of itself, rather it’s their future so they deserve to have some say and control.

 Peace of Mind for Your Aging Parents (And You)